spectrum4/spectrum4/README.md

 After building using one of the methods above, the following distribution files/directories will be updated:

-  * Directory `src/spectrum4/dist/debug` contains a debug and release version of Spectrum +4, which logs debug messages to Mini UART, and performs a short demo on start up.
+  * Directory `src/spectrum4/dist` contains a debug and release version of Spectrum +4.
+The debug version is the same as the release version, but additionally logs debug messages to Mini UART, and performs a short demo on start up.
   * Directory `src/spectrum128k/tests` contains Spectrum 128K casette tape images
     (*.tzx files) and casette tape audio samples (*.wav files) for running the Spectrum 128K unit tests under a Spectrum 128K emulator (such as FUSE or